yutec/FightBrand/README.md

 #### 2. main.jl
 This post-simulation code generates all the remaining tables for the counterfactual exercises in the manuscript.
 Most outputs are printed in the command-line console.
 The large tables for diversion ratios and elasticities are exported as CSV files within the same subfolder as in the above (mainMulti.jl).
 It takes as input the file "sim824.jld" in the original path.

 ## Continuous-updating optimal IV

 For the BLP demand estimation, this paper uses the continuous-updating version of the optimal IV approach based on Reynaert and Verboven (Journal of Econometrics, 2014).
 The procedure is implemented by the `optimIV!` function within `Estim.jl` of the **estim** module.
 The rest of the main computations for the GMM estimation is performed by `Estim.jl` as well.

-## Further information
-The main computing environment was a locally accessed system of Intel Xeon E5-4627 v4 (40 cores) under Debian 4.9 with Julia 1.6 and Stata 1.4.
-The post-estimation results were generated in Mac OS 11.2.3 (Big Sur).

 ## Tables